italia/spid-cie-oidc-django/README.md

 This software is released under the Apache 2 License by the following authors:

-- Giuseppe De Marco <giuseppe.demarco@teamdigitale.governo.it>
+- Giuseppe De Marco <giuseppe.demarco@teamdigitale.governo.it>.